 Bathing Without Conflicts

-Bathing can be a traumatic experience for some aging adults, particularly if they suffer from some form of dementia.
+Elderly bathing can be a traumatic experience for some aging adults, particularly if they suffer from some form of dementia.
 It’s important to remain patient and calm in the face of challenging behaviors that surface during bathing, and to realize that a number of factors may be contributing to the senior’s distress: increased sensitivity to the temperature or pressure of the water, feelings of lost independence and dignity, or a lapse in memory preventing the person from understanding the purpose of the bathing process.

 There are a number of ways to make bathing more comfortable for both the person being bathed and the caregiver.